maheshsenni/maheshsenni.github.io/content/posts/host-name-resolution-in-java.md

 Host name resolution is a complex topic and if you start following the clues, it takes you to interesting places.
 This was an opportunity for me to peek into OpenJDK code and some native functions.
 Hope you find this useful and don’t forget to set `networkaddress.cache.ttl` and `networkaddress.cache.negative.ttl` properties for your application.

+> This post was originally [published in Medium](https://medium.com/@maheshsenni/host-name-resolution-in-java-80301fea465a) on Apr 16, 2019